National Institute of Virology

-The National Institute of Virology in Pune, India is an Indian virology research institute and part of the Indian Council of Medical Research (ICMR).
+The National Institute of Virology in Pune, India is a virology research institute and part of the Indian Council of Medical Research (ICMR).
 It was previously known as 'Virus Research Centre' and was founded in collaboration with the Rockefeller Foundation.
 It has been designated as a WHO H5 reference laboratory for SE Asia region.

 The Virus Research Centre (VRC), Pune came into existence in 1952 under the joint auspices of the ICMR and the Rockefeller Foundation, as a part of the global programme of investigations on the arthropod-borne group of viruses.
 In view of its expanded scope and activities, the VRC was re-designated as the National Institute of Virology (NIV) in 1978.

 The NIV is identified today as the WHO Collaborating Centres for arboviruses reference and hemorrhagic fever reference and research.
 NIV is also the National Monitoring Centre for Influenza, Japanese encephalitis, Rota, Measles, Hepatitis and Coronavirus.

 History

 The National Institute of Virology is one of the major Institutes of the Indian Council of Medical Research (ICMR).
 It was established at Pune, Maharashtra, India in 1952 as Virus Research Centre (VRC) under the auspices of the ICMR and the Rockefeller Foundation (RF), USA.
 It was an outcome of the global programme of the RF for investigating the Arthropod Borne viruses.
 Since the studies on arboviruses and their arthropod vectors involve most of the basic principles and techniques of general virology, entomology and zoology, these viruses were also considered to be an ideal group, to begin with, for intensive training and research in virology.
 The RF withdrew its support in 1967 and since then the institute has been funded by the ICMR.